 The District is faced with a similar economic environment as many of the other library districts are faced with.
-The District's elected and appointed officials considered many factors when setting the fiscal year 2024 budget, including anticipated costs for services, economy, and tax rates.
-The equalized assessed valuation (EAV) for the District for 2022 was not available as of the date of this report.
+The District's elected and appointed officials considered many factors when setting the fiscal year 2025 budget, including anticipated costs for services, economy, and tax rates.
+The equalized assessed valuation (EAV) for the District for the 2023 tax year was \$852,633,223, which was an increase of \$98,793,686 over the 2022 tax year.